-In 2014 CBCRP commissioned a review of policy interventions intended to reduce exposures to environmental hazards (Apollonio et al, under review).
+In 2014, CBCRP commissioned a review of policy interventions intended to reduce exposures to environmental hazards (Apollonio et al, 2016).
 This review contains several important findings:

-- 1. There is a significant need for more investigation into the efficacy of different interventions to reduce chemical exposure, - 2.
-Of the policies considered, bans or restrictions were more effective than voluntary programs (though the review did not consider market-based campaigns that successfully resulted in companies agreeing to reformulate or replace products), and - 3.
-Better monitoring of human exposures to banned or restricted chemicals was needed to understand how effective interventions really are.
+- 1. There is a significant need for more investigation into the efficacy of different interventions to reduce chemical exposure; - 2.
+The context in which an intervention policy is embedded is important to its effectiveness but is often afforded little attention;

+- 3. Of the policies considered, bans or restrictions were more effective than voluntary programs (though the review did not consider market-based campaigns that successfully resulted in companies agreeing to reformulate or replace products); and - 4.
+Better monitoring of human exposures to banned or restricted chemicals is needed to understand how effective interventions really are.